Community Based Children’s Mental Health Wraparound Programs

 You can get this help from one of three programs: Children’s Mental Health Initiative (CMHI), Children’s Mental Health Wraparound (CMHW), or the Money Follows the Person - Psychiatric Rehabilitation Treatment Facility (MFP-PRTF).

 These are voluntary programs in which you choose to participate.
 The goal of the programs is to help you keep your child at home and your family intact.
 These programs are about you and your child.
 You will identify your child’s and family’s strengths and needs.
 You’ll get help finding support to meet those needs.

 - Your child must be at least age 6 and under age 18.

 - Your child must meet criteria for two or more DSM IV-TR diagnoses (subject to several exclusions).

-- Your child must have a need for intense services and meet a minimum score on the qualifying assessment.
-This assessment is performed at no charge to determine the level of need and the intensity of service required.
+- Your child must have a need for intense services and achieve a minimum score on the qualifying assessment.
+The no charge assessment is performed to determine the level of need, and the intensity of service required.

 Crossroad has been selected by the State of Indiana to serve as an Access Site, coordinator, and/or service provider for these programs in Allen County.
 The access site coordinator at Crossroad will help you learn if your child qualifies for one of these intensive programs.